 According to a Google study, almost 89% of B2B buyers conduct online searches during the purchasing process.
 If your brand platform doesn't offer sufficient clarity and comfort, your prospects will look for this information elsewhere...

-And that's where the real difference for the user comes in.
+That's where the real difference for the user comes in.
 The exchange is fluid.
-You finally escape the answering machine syndrome (the one that invites you to communicate by keywords "To access your folder, type 1 or say "folder", "as if the robot was you 🤔).
+You finally escape the answering machine syndrome (the one that invites you to communicate by keywords "To access your folder, type 1 or say "folder", as if you were the robot 🤔).

 To see what we manage to get today, take a look at Hellomybot.io.
 The product is beautiful and promising.